 TOPIC 6: FOOD SERVICE AND BUS TRANSPORTATION

-Beginning on Friday, September 4th, all children ages 2-18 are eligible to receive free lunch.
-West High School will distribute food Monday-Friday from 1:00-2:30 pm via drive-thru in the cafeteria parking lot.
+All children ages 2-18 are eligible to receive free lunch.
+West High School will distribute food Monday-Thursdays from 1:00-2:30 pm via drive-thru in the cafeteria parking lot.
 For the week of April 5th, food will be distributed Tuesday, April 6th and Thursday, April 8th.

 TOPIC 7: NATIONAL STANDARDIZED TESTING – AP AND SAT EXAMS